isaacjadrey/isaacjadrey/README.md

 </h5>

 - 👀 I’m a freelance android developer
-- 🌱 I’m currently learning and upskilling my skills with android development in room database, firebase, jetpack Compose to mention but a few
+- 🌱 I’m a hands-on and currently learning and upskilling my skills with android development in room database, firebase, jetpack Compose to mention but a few
 - :zap: In my free time, I love bike riding, reading books, listening to music and working out
 <!-- - 📫 How to reach me: [![Linkedin Badge](https://img.shields.io/badge/-kakbar-blue?style=flat&logo=Linkedin&logoColor=white)]([your-linkedin-url](https://www.linkedin.com/in/isaac-jadrey-ongwara-jr-6b6049144)) -->
 <!-- - 💞️  -->